hmemcpy/hmemcpy.com/source/_posts/2015-03-27-adding-a-custom-property-page-to-existing-project-types-in-visual-studio.md

 Make sure to provide a new GUID in the `GuidAttribute` (tip: if you use ReSharper, you can create new GUIDs on the fly by typing `nguid` and pressing Tab), we will need this GUID again soon.
 Specify the title of your property page, and provide an instance of a UserControl-derived (WinForms, baby!) page that will be the UI.
 Visual Studio provides an abstract `Microsoft.VisualStudio.Editors.PropertyPages.PropPageUserControlBase` class you can derive from.

-**Important:** Visual Studio will try reading the size of the control from the assembly's compiled resources &ndash; this requires a .resx file for the user control.
-Best to create a new User Control using the Add &ndash; User Control context menu (so it can have a .Designer and a .resx files), and change the base type to `PropPageUserControlBase` afterwards.
+**Important:** Visual Studio will try reading the size of the control from the assembly's compiled resources - this requires a .resx file for the user control.
+Best to create a new User Control using the Add - User Control context menu (so it can have a .Designer and a .resx files), and change the base type to `PropPageUserControlBase` afterwards.

-One last piece of the puzzle is hooking it up &ndash; this is where a bit of MSBuild magic comes in.
+One last piece of the puzzle is hooking it up - this is where a bit of MSBuild magic comes in.
 After running your extension (in the Experimental Instance), create a new, say, C# Console application.
 When the project is created, open its .csproj file in Notepad (or your favorite editor), and add the following property into one of the `PropertyGroup`s (or create your own `PropertyGroup`, e.g.):

 ```
 <PropertyGroup>